mach0/liveStats/README.md

 - **Function** : Choose which statistic function you want to use. **Note that "count" simply counts the items, includings Null values** (this will be changed).
 - **Selection only** : Check this if you want to compute statistics of the selection only.
 Leaving this unchecked will compute the statistics of the whole layer.
 - **Precision...** : Enter the number of decimals, the suffix (usefull to specify a display unit), the factor (usefull to convert to a specific unit) and whether thousands separators should be shown
-- **Save with project** : Check this to have the statistic saved into the project file and be reloaded next time you open it.
-Unchecking this and reloading the project is currently the only way to delete a LiveStat.
+- **Delete** : Press this to delete the LiveStat.
+This can't be undone !
 - **Copy** : If this is checked when clicking OK, the LiveStat will be copied into a new one, and the original one will remain untouched.